s566466div/my2_bathala/MyStats.md

 |  Yoga        | Yoga is a holistic practice that combines physical postures, breathing techniques, and mindfulness.
 It promotes flexibility, reduces stress, and enhances mental clarity and well-being. |

 ---

+---

+* Albert Einstein
+>Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.

+* Carl Sagan
+>The cosmos is within us.
+We are made of star-stuff.
+We are a way for the universe to know itself.

+---